NancyZhang26/silly_blog/posts/spring2025finalweekpt2.md

 <h3>Meloncholy Mondy</h3>
 Called Jiayi for a long time, booking a ticket for a MIDDLE seat for a 6-hour flight, with an upgrade requiring 90 dollars.
 Capitalists or robbers?
 My legs will survive.

 Spammed OS’s OH for 2 hours.
 That Korean lady was scary bro.
 She kept smiling and laughing.
 When I asked for points back from my 3 quizzes, I couldn’t tell if she was judging.
-Seeing me shamelessly asking points back for a quiz taken 2 months ago for the most absurd reasons.
-Ryan started doing the same, and so did Cam.
+Seeing me shamelessly asking points back for a quiz taken 2 months ago for the most absurd reasons, Ryan started doing the same, and so did Cam.

 “You two…” The Korean woman laughed again, and I did too.
 Ryan asked if he could get points back for the “Dining Philosopher” diagram.
 We all took a look at his paper and burst into uncontrollable laughter.
 Tears are coming out crazy.
 I can’t go to OH with Ryan anymore.
 Whenever I see him, I would be thinking about the random-ass ways we finish our assignments and start laughing like a maniac.